nigelcharman/ombfw-videos/script/source.md

 ---
 ![](CAMS Weed App.png)

 Hi!
-On our mission to make Wellington Old Man's Beard Free, we've created a map to manage and track our efforts to control Old Man's Beard.
+On our mission to make Wellington Old Man's Beard Free, we've created a map to manage our efforts to control Old Man's Beard.

-This map is colour coded to show which patches need control, which ones have been controlled, and which patches need checking.
+This map is colour coded to show which patches need control, which patches have been controlled, and which patches need checking.

 ---
 ![](CAMS Weed App.png)